bnfour/dotnet-telegram-forwarder/readme.md

 }
 ```
 * Token is this service's user identifier, randomly generated per Telegram user, with abilities to withdraw it or replace with a new one anytime.
 (Implement a cooldown on consequent resets?)
 It's a 16 characters long string that may contain alphanumerics, and plus and equals signs (So `[0-9a-zA-Z+=]{16}`).
 * Type is used to select between two supported parse modes: `"plaintext"` for plain text, and `"markdown"` for MarkdownV2 as described in Telegram docs [here](https://core.telegram.org/bots/api#markdownv2-style).
 If value is not supplied, defaults to `"plaintext"`.
-These two are separated, because Telegram flavoured Markdown requires escaping for a fairly common plaintext punctuation marks, and Telegram backend (from my experience three years ago, actualize) tends to silently drop malformed Markdown.
+These two are separated, because Telegram flavoured Markdown requires escaping for a fairly common plaintext punctuation marks.
 * Message is the text of the message to be sent via the bot.
 Maximum length is 4096, and preferred encoding is UTF-8.
 * Silent is boolean to indicate whether them message from the bot in Telegram will come with a notification.
 Behaves what you'd expect.
 If not supplied, defaults to `false`.
 Please note that the end user is able to mute the bot, effectively rendering this option useless.